 Sno-balls at Hansen’s Sno-Bliz

-A summer trip to New Orleans is incomplete without a trip to Hansen’s Sno-Bliz.
+Summer in New Orleans is incomplete without a trip to Hansen’s Sno-Bliz.
 You may see a long line coming from the little sno-ball shop on Tchoupitoulas Street, but it’s for good reason: the employees craft each sno-ball with a tried-and-true technique.
 This James Beard Award winning shop has been around since 1939 and will make all of your sweet shaved ice dreams come true.

 Ice Cream at Creole Creamery

 Creole Creamery, nestled Uptown on Prytania Street, gives visitors that feeling of stepping back in time when they walk in.
-Customers have a seemingly endless amount of flavor choices to choose from, ranging from the standard ones like chocolate or vanilla to the unusual ones like lavender honey, and more local offerings like bananas foster and Creole cream cheese.
+Customers have a seemingly endless amount of flavor choices to choose from, ranging from the standard ones like chocolate or vanilla to the unusual ones like lavender honey, and more local offerings like Bananas Foster and Creole cream cheese.